hyprwm/hyprland-wiki/pages/Plugins/Development/Advanced.md

 Please note method lookups are slow and should not be used often.
 The entries _will not_ change during runtime, so it's a good idea to make the lookups `static`.
 {{</ hint >}}

+### Why use findFunctionsByName?

+Why use that instead of e.g. `&CCompositor::focusWindow`?
+Two reasons:

+1 - less breakage.
+Whenever someone updates hyprland, that address might become invalid. findFunctionsByName is more resilient.
+As long as the function exists, it will be found.

+2 - error handling.
+The method array contains, besides the address, the signatures.
+You can verify those to make 100% sure you got the right function, or throw an error if it was not found.

 ## Using the config
 You can register config values in the `PLUGIN_INIT` function: